-As a results of a protocol amendment in the E1910 trial, patients who were MRD-positive were assigned, rather than randomized, to the blinatumomab plus chemotherapy arm; this occurred as a result of updated evidence suggesting blinatumomab plus chemotherapy should be the new standard of care for MRD-positive patients.
-As a results, a higher percentage of patients in the blinatumomab plus chemotherapy arm were MRD-positive.
-MRD-positive patients have a higher chance of relapse, however, the direction and magnitude of this potential selection bias is unclear.
+As a result of a protocol amendment in the E1910 trial, patients with MRD positivity were assigned, rather than randomized, to the blinatumomab plus chemotherapy arm.
+This occurred as a result of updated evidence suggesting blinatumomab plus chemotherapy should be the new SOC for patients with MRD positivity.
+As a result, a higher percentage of patients in the blinatumomab plus chemotherapy arm had MRD positivity.
+Patients with MRD positivity have a higher chance of relapse; however, the direction and magnitude of this potential selection bias is unclear.

-Baseline characteristics were generally similar in the Step 3 Analysis Set and the FAS; however, the distribution of most characteristics were not similar for patients in the Step 3 MRD Positive Analysis Set.
-The absence of randomization for the Step 3 MRD Positive Analysis Set increases the risk of imbalance in measured and unmeasured confounders, although as mentioned the magnitude and direction of the potential selection bias is hard to determine.
+Baseline characteristics were generally similar in the step 3 analysis set and the FAS; however, the distribution of most characteristics were not similar for patients in the step 3 MRD-positive analysis set.
+The absence of randomization for the step 3 MRD-positive analysis set increases the risk of imbalance in measured and unmeasured confounders, although the magnitude and direction of the potential selection bias is hard to determine, as mentioned.

-Stratified Cox proportional hazards models, adjusted for stratification factors, were used to estimate the HRs and CIs for OS and RFS.
+Stratified Cox proportional hazards models adjusted for stratification factors were used to estimate the HRs and CIs for OS and RFS.
 These models assume proportional hazards across treatment arms.
 Visual inspection of the KM curves by the CDA-AMC review team revealed the OS and RFS curves for the intervention and comparator treatment arms crossed multiple times and did not separate until approximately 4 and 6 months, respectively.
-While this suggests that the HRs may not reflect the treatment effect over time, it is more likely a result of variation in effects between the treatment and an active control during the early stages of treatment initiation.
+Although this suggests that the HRs may not reflect the treatment effect over time, it is more likely a result of variation in effects between the treatment and an active control during the early stages of treatment initiation.
 The KM curves remained separate for the remainder of the observation period suggesting that the proportional hazards assumption was adequately met.
-Additionally, sensitivity analyses in the FAS using RMST, which does not rely on the proportional hazards assumption, supported the results of the Cox proportional hazards models for OS and RFS.
+Additionally, sensitivity analyses in the FAS using restricted mean survival time (RMST), which does not rely on the proportional hazards assumption, supported the results of the Cox proportional hazards models for OS and RFS.

-The OS analysis in the Step 3 Analysis Set, the FAS, and the Step 3 MRD Positive Analysis Set indicated a survival benefit for the blinatumomab plus chemotherapy arm compared to the chemotherapy arm.
-However, its internal validity may have been influenced by the potential impact of post-relapse therapies.
-The OS analysis was based on the ITT approach, which assumes post-relapse therapies are non-differentially distributed between groups - a condition that may not hold given the observed disparities in post-relapse therapy use - and the OS analyses did not control or adjust for subsequent post-relapse therapy.
-While this approach improves generalizability of the OS results, there is potential for confounding by post-relapse therapy, especially considering the noted differences in the use of efficacious post-relapse therapies.
-Although the observed OS effect represents the combined impact of frontline blinatumomab plus chemotherapy plus subsequent treatments, the overall effect of the differences in use of post-relapse therapy was more likely to favour the chemotherapy alone arm.
+The OS analysis in the step 3 analysis set, the FAS, and the step 3 MRD-positive analysis set indicated a survival benefit for the blinatumomab plus chemotherapy arm compared with the chemotherapy arm.
+However, its internal validity may have been influenced by the potential impact of postrelapse therapies.
+The OS analysis was based on the intention-to-treat (ITT) approach, which assumes postrelapse therapies are nondifferentially distributed between groups - a condition that may not hold given the observed disparities in postrelapse therapy use - and the OS analyses did not control or adjust for subsequent postrelapse therapse therapy.
+Although this approach improves generalizability of the OS results, there is potential for confounding by postrelapse therapy, especially considering the noted differences in the use of efficacious postrelapse therapies.
+Although the observed OS effect represents the combined impact of front-line blinatumomab plus chemotherapy plus subsequent treatments, the overall effect of the differences in use of postrelapse therapy was more likely to favour the chemotherapy alone arm.